pdf-raku/PDF-API6/README.md

 Synopsis: `my %gstate = $gfx.graphics-state: :delta`

-Returns a complete graphics state.
+Returns a snapshot of the current graphics state.
 Summarising the values of all of the graphics variables described above.
 The `:delta` option returns only those values that have been updated since the last `.Save()` ('q' operator).

 #### gsaves